Table of Contents

 Miscibility is a characteristic of a mixture that would mix well in the right proportion leading to the formation of homogeneous mixtures.
 When such immiscible mixtures are heated and it starts arousing to unmask the surface to a phase that involves the conversion of liquid to vapour phase.

 Here vapour pressure is extracted independently by an individual constituent on its own.
 The Vapour pressure of the system increases consequently, the two immiscible liquids start to boil when the vapour pressure of these liquids out place the atmospheric pressure.
 Many organic compounds are insoluble in water.
 They can be purified at an absolute temperature that is below the point where decomposition occurs.

 Steam distillation are widely used in the manufacturing of essential oils, for instance perfumes.
 This method uses a plant material that consists of essential oils.
 Mainly orange oil is extracted on a large scale in industries using this method.

-Application of steam distillation can be found in the production of consumer food products and petroleum industries.
-They are used in separation of fatty acids from mixtures.
+The application of steam distillation can be found in the production of consumer food products and petroleum industries.
+They are used in the separation of fatty acids from mixtures.

 Frequently Asked Questions – FAQs

 The procedure is referred to as steam distillation if water is used as one of the immiscible liquids.
 It is often used to purify liquids that at their usual boiling points decompose.
 For removing organic compounds from plant pieces, steam distillation is used.